 - A.B., Classics (summa cum laude, Phi Beta Kappa), Harvard University (1987)

-During his 22 years in private law practice in Raleigh, Dean Brinkley worked primarily in the fields of corporate law, mergers and acquisitions, antitrust, insurance, public finance and charitable organizations law.
+During his 22 years in private practice, Dean Brinkley worked primarily in the fields of corporate law, mergers and acquisitions, antitrust, insurance, public finance and charitable organizations law.
 As a partner at Smith, Anderson, Blount, Dorsett, Mitchell & Jernigan, L.L.P., he was lead outside counsel to corporate organizations in the manufacturing, distribution, food and beverage, and insurance industries.
 He led Smith Anderson’s regulatory and governmental affairs practice and was recognized in Chambers USA: America’s Leading Business Lawyers, Woodward/White’s The Best Lawyers in America, and Who's Who Legal International: M&A and Corporate Governance in the fields of corporate law and governance, mergers and acquisitions, and nonprofit organizations law.

 Dean Brinkley lives in Raleigh with his wife Carol, a language facilitator for hearing impaired children at Frances Lacy Elementary School.
 They have three children.
-When not deaning, he is an avid classical pianist and chamber musician.
+When not deaning, he is an avid amateur classical pianist and chamber musician.